Kurento/kurento-room/kurento-room-doc/src/site/sphinx/websocket_api_room_server.rst

 11 - Leave room
 ---------------

-Represents a client’s notification that she’s leaving the room.
+Represents a client's notification that she's leaving the room.

 - **Method**: leaveRoom